 Whether you know what your ideal job is or not, it probably feels a really long way away right now.

-If you're a Goalfinder (you're looking for your 'what'), you feel like you can't take real action on your career change until you've figured out what you want to move into.
+If you're looking for your 'what', you feel like you can't take real action on your career change until you've figured out what you want to move into.
 And you're so drained by your current job that you rarely have the headspace to give it any meaningful attention.

-And if you're a Pathfinder (looking for your 'how'), the fact that your dream career feels a million miles away from your current reality is paralysing.
+And if you know what you want to do, but not yet how to get there, the fact that your dream career feels a million miles away from your current reality is paralysing.
 Making a big leap feels too risky, yet you don't have the resources to take it slow.

 If either is true for you, there is a type of role you can move into that will help you move wholeheartedly in the right direction for your career and lifestyle.
 I call it a stepping-stone role – and it can create that much-needed space to give your career transition the attention it deserves.